-VPN connections are only possible using machine executors but why can't docker executor also use VPN on CircleCI.
-This limitation is due to the use of unprivileged LXC containers that CircleCI uses and the creation of TUN/TAP devices by VPNs that require privileged permission.
+VPN connections are only possible using machine executors, windows, and macOS but why can't docker executor also use VPN on CircleCI?
+This limitation is due to the use of unprivileged LXC containers that CircleCI uses and the creation of TUN/TAP devices required by VPNs that utilize privileged permission.

 CircleCI utilizes Unprivileged LXC containers, which offer enhanced security by restricting container access to other containers and the host machine.
 In this setup, the container's root user (UID 0) is mapped to an unprivileged user outside the container, ensuring limited access to resources.

 However, VPNs require the creation of TUN/TAP devices, which involves mounting specific filesystems, creating device nodes, and utilizing the host root user (UID 0) privileges.
 Since CircleCI maps UID 0 to an unprivileged user, the necessary permissions for setting up the VPN are not available.